 These are alternative performance measures ("APMs").
 The Financial Statements (on pages 71 to 94) set out the required statutory reporting measures of the Company's financial performance.
 However, the Board additionally assesses the Company's performance against these APMs, which are viewed as being particularly relevant for the Company.
-These APMs are widely used in reporting within the investment company sector and the Directors believe they enhance the comparability of information and assist investors in understanding the Company's performance.
+These APMs are widely used in reporting within the investment company sector and the Directors believe they enhance the company's performance.
 Further information on each of the KPI's is set out below.
 Definitions of the APMs and the basis of their calculation are set out on pages 95 and 96.